yy-tromb/winget-upgrade-custom/README.md

 or [binary here](https://github.com/yy-tromb/winget-upgrade-custom/releases)

 ## Usage
-make `app_filter.json`,and this tool ignore that written in that file.
+make `app_filter.json`,and this tool ignore the app that written in that file.
 or execute like this `node winget-upgrade-custom.js "path_to_app_filter"`

 ### 　for example